-The ‘Talking about… sex and relationships: Young people speak out’ project started in early 2019 and aims to support young people and practitioners with this often neglected but important area of transition into adult life.
+The ‘Talking about… sex and relationships: Young people speak out’ project started in early 2019 and aimed to support young people and practitioners with this often neglected but important area of transition into adult life.
 The project, led by and for young people with The Open University Sexuality Alliance and Hospice UK, has developed a range of Open Educational Resources (OERs) that will facilitate young people to have conversations about sex, intimacy and relationships with their family, carers or professional support staff.

-Developing positive transitions into primary care
+RCGP : Developing positive transitions into primary care

-The aims for this project are to:
+The aims for this project were to: